tomthebarbarian/tinyapp/README.md

 (Minor) a link to "Create a New Short Link" which makes a GET request to /urls/new DONE

 if user is not logged in:
-returns HTML with a relevant error message
+returns HTML with a relevant error message DONE

-#### GET /urls/new
+#### GET /urls/new DONE

 if user is logged in:
 returns HTML with:
 the site header (see Display Requirements above)

 a form which contains:
-a text input field for the original (long) URL a submit button which makes a POST request to /urls if user is not logged in: redirects to the /login page
+a text input field for the original (long) URL DONE a submit button which makes a POST request to /urls DONE if user is not logged in:

+redirects to the /login page DONE

 #### GET /urls/:id
-if user is logged in and owns the URL for the given ID: returns HTML with: the site header (see Display Requirements above) the short URL (for the given ID) a form which contains: the corresponding long URL an update button which makes a POST request to /urls/:id
+if user is logged in and owns the URL for the given ID: DEONE returns HTML with: the site header (see Display Requirements above) DONE the short URL (for the given ID) a form which contains: the corresponding long URL DONE an update button which makes a POST request to /urls/:id DONE

 (Stretch) the date the short URL was created
-(Stretch) the number of times the short URL was visited (Stretch) the number of unique visits for the short URL if a URL for the given ID does not exist:
+(Stretch) the number of times the short URL was visited (Stretch) the number of unique visits for the short URL

+if a URL for the given ID does not exist:
-(Minor) returns HTML with a relevant error message if user is not logged in: returns HTML with a relevant error message if user is logged it but does not own the URL with the given ID: returns HTML with a relevant error message
+(Minor) returns HTML with a relevant error message

+if user is not logged in:
+returns HTML with a relevant error message

+if user is logged it but does not own the URL with the given ID: returns HTML with a relevant error message